snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

-by themselves to launch concurrent jobs from a single processor that rely on external means (e.g., operating system, job queues) for assignment to other processors, and (2) in combination with Dakota’s message-passing schedulers to provide a hybrid parallelism (see Section `1.2.3 <#parallel:SLP:hybrid>`__).
+by themselves to launch concurrent jobs from a single processor that rely on external means (e.g., operating system, job queues) for assignment to other processors, and (2) in combination with Dakota’s message-passing schedulers to provide a :ref:`hybrid parallelism <parallel:SLP:hybrid>`.
 Thus, Dakota supports any of the four combinations of synchronous or asynchronous local combined with message passing or without.

 Asynchronous local schedulers may be used for managing concurrent function evaluations requested by an iterator or for managing concurrent